porglezomp/rust-raytracer/_posts/2014-10-13-hello-world.markdown

 ---
 layout: post
-   title: Hello, World!
+title: Hello, World
 categories:
 ---

 I started work on this ray-tracer in order to try to learn [Rust](http://rust-lang.org), and because I haven't ever made a good ray-tracer before.
 I started work on this blog in order to document the process I followed to produce this ray-tracer, and hope that it may prove useful to someone else trying to learn rust.